SymfonyCasts/symfony6/sfcasts/ep3-doctrine/foundry.md

 symfony console doctrine:fixtures:load
 ```

-It *works*.
+It *works*!
 And if we go check out our site... *awesome*.
-You can see it has 928,000
+This mix has 928,000
 tracks, a random title, and 301 votes.
 All of this is coming from the `getDefaults()`
 method.